0xernesto/web3-subscription-widget/README.md

 This project is set up to publish the package via GitHub Actions after a push or merge to the `main` branch.
 The following is an example step-by-step process for publishing new releases.

-**NOTE:** `NPM_TOKEN` must be obtained from your npm account and added to the repo's GitHub Actions secrets. `WIDGETS_REPO_TOKEN` needs to be generated in your GitHub settings and added to the repo's GitHub Actions secrets. `GITHUB_TOKEN` is a special secret that is automatically created for the repo, so there is no need to explicitely define it anywhere.
+**NOTE:** `NPM_TOKEN` must be obtained from your npm account and added to the repo's GitHub Actions secrets. `WEB3_SUB_TOKEN` needs to be generated in your GitHub settings and added to the repo's GitHub Actions secrets. `GITHUB_TOKEN` is a special secret that is automatically created for the repo, so there is no need to explicitely define it anywhere.

-Ensure that only the following scopes are checked when creating `WIDGETS_REPO_TOKEN`:
+Ensure that only the following scopes are checked when creating `WEB3_SUB_TOKEN`:

 -   [x] repo
     -   [x] repo:status